 I didn’t know what I ever did to deserve a man so tall, being just shy of 5 foot 5 myself.

-As he spoke, his red lips moved feverishly around the words he voiced, revealing the hyper sharp, vampire-esque fang cuspids anchoring his top set of teeth.
+As he spoke, his red lips moved feverishly around the words he voiced, revealing the hyper sharp, vampire-esque fang cuspids of his top set of teeth.

 I didn’t deserve him.
-I really didn’t know what he saw in me.
+I honestly didn’t know what he saw in me.

-Before this train of thought could really take off I shook it off and refocused, jumping back into the conversation with full force.
+But before this negative train of thought could really take off I pushed it away and refocused, jumping back into the conversation with full force.

 As Jesse chirped on, I tried to scrape the dried blood caked underneath my nails.
 When the opportunity presented itself, I would viciously scrub them clean.